govsocial-org/govsocial-org.github.io/docs/building/domains.md

 - An `A` record for our "naked domain"
 - The `MX` and `TXT` records necessary for our custom domain to work with AWS SES.

-So we gave up, and reverted to manual DNS record entry.
+This is the point at which we gave up and reverted to manual DNS record entry.
 YMMV.

 [^1]: GOVSocial obtained this permission for our use of `mastodon.govsocial.org` on January 10, 2023